hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 to allow for stretching of the bus transaction cycle.
 So one may have to insert extra(one or more) p or 0 or 7 or so to account for same.

-FUTURE: May add support for a check string in addition to markers string.
-This can allow automatic cross check of start/stop/... bits and the value expected wrt them.
+One can also specify a checkString in addition to guideMarkersString.
+This allows automatic cross check of start/stop/... bits and the value expected wrt them.
-It could use chars like 0,1,?|* or so

 Usage